prasanna-se/web-app-test/README.md

 1.This is a maven project, dependencies are mentioned in the POM file.

-2.Please build as a maven project and run. mvn test
+2.Please build as a maven project and run.

+mvn test

-Alternatively, in your IDE, right click on run, TestRunner class.
+Alternatively, in your IDE, right click on run in TestRunner class.

 Improvements;